Keparoo/kepweb/README.md

 The site is built using React 18 with design elements from Material UI

-This project was originally bootstrapped with Create-React-App.
+This project was originally bootstrapped with create-react-app.
 It has been refactored and restructured to use Vite as the development server.

 ## Deployment